justliam42/MSOE-notes/Classes/CPE 1500/Week 8 - Memory basics.md

 even number of not gates where output attaches to input, it holds memory

 we can represent this with nor gates.
+- becomes and sr latch
 **output is Q
 - stands for quiescent (stable, not changing)
+S is set R is reset

 reset = clear in memory